 Day 12 Thursday: Ferrara to Abano Terme (64 miles) Elevation Gain: 1377ft / 420m

 Our final day in the saddle starts out flat along quiet country roads through the interesting small towns and villages of the area.
 Heading up through well-to-do Este at the base of the regional park of Colli Eugani, we head into the park for our final section of climbing to explore this amazing area before dropping down to the well known spa town of Abano Terme for a bonanza Peak Tours celebration with the second best Prosecco we can find (nothing is too much trouble!) and group hugs, singing, feasting and possibly spontaneous Macarena!

 Day 13 Friday: Tour ends.

-A coach will transport you the 45 minute transfer to Venice Marco Polo airport.
+A coach will transport you the 45 minute transfer to Venice Marco Polo airport, arriving at the airport for around 9:30am.
 If you are staying on in Venice then it is very easy to get from the airport to the heart of Venice by boat and there are a number of options available.

 The tour price includes 13 nights accommodation, 13 breakfasts, 11 lunches, snacks, tea, coffee, hot chocolate, etc, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes and GPS files so that you can cycle at your own pace, certificate, luggage transfer each day, transfer from Munich to the Austrian/Italian border and transfer from Abano Terme to Venice airport.